De Havilland DH 108: Testing

-After the loss of the second prototype, VW120 became the third and final prototype based on the newer Vampire F.5 fighter built at Hatfield.
-It differed from the first test aircraft in having an even more streamlined pointed nose and smaller reinforced canopy (lowering the pilot's seat allowed for a more aerodynamic canopy shape to be employed).
+After the loss of the second prototype, a third aircraft was ordered to continue high-speed trials.
+VW120 became the third and final prototype.
+It differed from the first test aircraft in having a more streamlined pointed nose and smaller reinforced canopy (lowering the pilot's seat allowed for a more aerodynamic canopy shape to be employed), with the cockpit redesign allowing an ejection seat to be fitted.
 Power-boosted elevators had been specified as a means to control the pitch oscillations at the root of the earlier disaster.
 A more powerful Goblin 4 of 3,738 lbf (16.67 kN) thrust had the potential to push the DH 108 into the supersonic range.
 VW120 first flew on 24 July 1947 flown by John Cunningham, the wartime nightfighter ace who became, in 1949, the first person to pilot the de Havilland Comet jet airliner.

 Considered an important testbed for high-speed flight, VW120 was readied for an attempt at the World Speed Record then held by a Gloster Meteor at 616 mph (991 km/h).
 The second prototype, TG306, was a backup for the attempt before it crashed.
 On 12 April 1948, VW120 established a new World Air Speed Record of 604.98 mph (974.02 km/h) on a 62-mile (100 km) circuit.
 Then, on 6 September 1948, John Derry is thought to have probably exceeded the speed of sound in a shallow dive from 40,000 ft (12,195 m) to 30,000 ft (9,145 m).
 The test pilot Captain Eric "Winkle" Brown, who escaped a crash in 1949, described the DH 108 as "a killer".